akankshapawar-01/30-DAYS-OF-SQL/Day11 Set Operations/README.md

 ### INTERSECT
 - Returns only rows that exist in both queries.
 - Removes duplicates automatically.
+- (Not supported in MySQL).
+You can simulate it using INNER JOIN or IN subqueries.
 - Syntax:
 ```sql
 SELECT column1, column2 FROM table1